gvwilson/thirdbit/fiction/maddy-roo/index.md

 Patient said.
 "You are attempting to induce undesirable behavior!"

+Maddy forced a smile,
-Maddy smiles wickedly, her heart pounding.
+hoping that Patient couldn't hear her heart pounding.
 "You mean it's a lie?
 Nope.
 I'm a roo,